 Many states are requiring a Graduated Driver License Program that may require teens to progress through different stages of restrictions and requirements before they may drive with other teens in the car.
 The Probational Driver’s License usually lasts until they turn 18 years of age when they get a full Driver’s License.
 Teenage distracted driving is a serious issue and can easily happen to high school kids when least expected.

 Remember, injuries and fatalities caused by distracted driving are caused by negligence and are 100% preventable.
-If your teen or loved one has been a victim injured involving a teenage distracted driver, the car accident lawyers of The Horwitz Law Group should be contacted right away.
+If your teen or loved one has been a victim injured involving a teenage distracted driver, the Chicago car accident lawyers of The Horwitz Law Group should be contacted right away.

 Our personal injury lawyers will hold the responsible parties accountable for any injuries caused by the accident including all costs of past or future medical treatments, loss of earnings along with pain and suffering.